 - 21 Things You May Not Have Know About the Indian Act

 Despite the goal of wanting to “get rid the Indian problem” (1920, Duncan Campbell Scott, Deputy Superintendent General of Indian Affairs, 1913 - 1932) the Indigenous population has survived and is now the fastest growing segment of the population.
 And that means that this segment of the population is paying taxes, contributing to the Gross Domestic Product, owning businesses, providing employment, going to restaurants, and purchasing goods and services.

 Following are some suggestions on what managers and staff can avoid doing and should do to ensure Indigenous customers are welcomed and respected:

-1. Owners, managers and staff be familiar with the Truth and Reconciliation Commission Calls to Action in general, and in particular #92:
+- Owners, managers and staff be familiar with the Truth and Reconciliation Commission Calls to Action in general, and in particular #92:

-1. Do not follow Indigenous shoppers while they are shopping.
-This CBC Indigenous video provides some insight on what Indigenous shoppers frequently experience.
+- Do not follow Indigenous shoppers while they are shopping.
+This CBC Indigenous video provides some insight into what Indigenous shoppers frequently experience.

-2. Do not interpret lack of eye contact in a negative light.
+- Do not interpret the lack of eye contact in a negative light.
 For many Indigenous Peoples, continuous eye contact may not be expected or even accepted as a courtesy of conversation.